 The cost to manually enter a transaction by keying numbers or by using PayPal Here’s Scan Card feature increases to a flat 3.50% of volume plus a $0.15 transaction fee.

 PayPal Here also offers check processing and settlement free of charge.

 PayPal will not charge fees when you process a refund for a customer, but they also will not return the fees you originally paid on that transaction.
 That means that businesses that process lots of refunds (such as clothing stores) will pay more than they would with a processor that does refund.

 Fortunately, some processors do return the fees you originally paid on a transaction that you refund.
 It’s worth seeking out such a processor if you regularly offer refunds to customers.
 You can easily find a processor that will do that using your CardFellow account.
 All processors that place quotes in the CardFellow marketplace are under contract to issue refunds of processing fees for returns.
 Not a member yet?
 It’s free and private.
 Fill out our short business profile to get started.

-PayPal offers four readers, a basic headphone jack reader, three Bluetooth reader.
+PayPal offers four readers – a basic headphone jack reader and three Bluetooth readers.
 The basic headphone reader (pictured below top right) only accepts traditional magnetic stripe credit and signature debit cards.